GustavoSMelo/OpenMusicJS/README.md

   "tmp"
 - inside of tmp create two folder, with names: "img" and "music"
 - create a database with name "OpenMusicJS"
-- run in your console: yarn sequelize db:migrate
+- run in your console: yarn(or npx) sequelize db:migrate
 - after this, run of backend with "yarn start"

 ### :computer: Frontend: